 The Black Sox – Purposely Losing Matches

 The year was 1920, the match was between the Chicago Sox and the Cincinnati Reds.

 The Chicago Sox were also called the White Sox, but after the news hit the papers, they were called the Black Sox, at least 8 of them.
 What happened was that they threw the match against the Cincinnati Reds.

-This has a lot to do with gambling and extra money.
+This has a lot to do with gambling and extra money, even though at that time they didn’t even dream of online betting with betting bonus Nigeria.
 During that period of time, baseball players didn’t earn as much as they earn today.

 That being said, match fixing was around since the early 1800s, going that far back.
 The Commissioner of the time decided to take more serious and decisive action against gambling in baseball.

 Pete Rose – From Hero to Zero, Literally

 Pete Rose is one of those players who managed to hit so many balls that he had been famous just by showing on the field.
 But, as fame can drive people crazy, so did Rose do some things which the world of baseball considered unforgivable.